eddpeterson/theBucketList/Readme.md

 * Add icons to Personal, Family, Friends, Work, Social
 * Emphasize those frames, that have more items than others
 * While draging, make it visible where it will be placed and add animation when placing item in todo list (like in pudding)
-* Make it feel like you are writing with a hand when adding a new todo

 ## Defered
 * Allow user to rename the todo by showing "rename" button when mouse over